Baitoa: History

 In the early-1800s, migration to Baitoa was probably stimulated by the Peace of Basel (1795), whereby Spain had ceded Santo Domingo to France, and by the Haitian Revolution (1791–1804), where thousands of Dominicans left the island or moved to rural communities in order to escape the reach of colonial powers and foreign rule.
 By the late-1800s, more families began migrating to Baitoa from other areas of the Dominican Republic, due to the growing agricultural economy and availability of land in the region.
 There are parish records that go as far back as 1863 in Santiago de los Caballeros, which affirms the presence of several growing and newly arriving families in Baitoa.
 For much of the 19th-20th century, Baitoa was scarcely populated, with no more than several thousand people, and with a small number of core families who continued to form bonds and marital relationships with members of the same community.

 Several other natives of Baitoa were also connected to well-known figures in Dominican history.
 For instance, Leonor Emilia Valerio (1890–1983), was a granddaughter of Dominican General Fernando Valerio.
 Mrs. Valerio was also married to Jose Ramon "Moncito" Fernandez (1896–1956), who was one of the leading entrepreneurs in Baitoa.
 The Parque Municipal Ramon Fernandez (Municipal Park) was posthumously named after him.

 By the 21st century, Baitoa had a population of over 17,000 people.

 Genealogy

 Traditional Genealogy

 As per oral history, one of the "founding fathers" of Baitoa was Julian Perez (h.
 1780-), the son of Manuel Perez.
 His mother's name is unknown.
 Julian Perez was married to Baltazara Núñez Fernández in the 1820s.

-Julian and Baltazara had the following children: